ArmSct/Azure-Wireshark-Analysis/README.md

 ## Actions and Observations

 ### 1. Azure Portal
-#### Get logged into the Azure via the Azure Portal.
+Get logged into the Azure via the Azure Portal.

+### 2.
-2.Create a resource group named "RG-Network".
+Create a resource group named "RG-Network".

+### 3.
-3.Create two VMs, a Windows 10 VM and an Ubuntu VM, within the same Virtual Network.
+Create two VMs, a Windows 10 VM and an Ubuntu VM, within the same Virtual Network.

+### 4.
-4.Using Remote Desktop Protocol (RDP) connect to the Windows 10 VM.
+Using Remote Desktop Protocol (RDP) connect to the Windows 10 VM.

+### 5.
-5.On the Windows 10 VM download and install Wireshark.
+On the Windows 10 VM download and install Wireshark.